Hiring Independent Contractors: 5 Common Concerns and How to Overcome Them

 Remember, unlike an employee, an independent contractor is responsible for fulfilling the duties outlined in their contract rather than simply putting in 9-to-5 hours.
 Avoid the desire to over-supervise; independents typically have flexible schedules and will be able to work with you to create a mutually beneficial process.

-Do you have any other questions or concerns about engaging independent contractors?
+Do you have any other questions or concerns about engaging independent professionals?
 We’re here to help.